Bronstein, Gewirtz & Grossman, LLC Notifies C3.ai, Inc. (AI) Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, March 8, 2022 /PRNewswire/ -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against C3.ai, Inc. ("C3" or "the Company") (NYSE: AI) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired C3: (a) Class A common stock in the IPO pursuant and/or traceable to the Registration Statement and Prospectus (collectively, the "Offering Documents") issued in connection with the Company's initial public offering conducted on or about December 9, 2020 (the "IPO" or "Offering"); and/or (b) securities between December 9, 2020, and February 15, 2022, the Class Period.
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/ai.
+NEW YORK, March 10, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against C3.ai, Inc. (“C3” or “the Company”) (: AI) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired C3: (a) Class A common stock in the IPO pursuant and/or traceable to the Registration Statement and Prospectus (collectively, the "Offering Documents") issued in connection with the Company's initial public offering conducted on or about December 9, 2020 (the "IPO" or "Offering"); and/or (b) securities between December 9, 2020, and February 15, 2022, the Class Period.
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ai.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under federal securities laws.